Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 2. Organic Wool Pillows: Best for Year-Round Temperature Regulation

 Organic wool pillows regulate temperature by absorbing moisture before it reaches your skin.
-Wool fibers absorb up to 35% of their dry weight without feeling damp, then release moisture as conditions change.
+Wool fibers absorb up to 35% of their dry weight without feeling damp, compared to cotton's roughly 24% and polyester's under 1%, then release moisture as conditions change.

 What it does better than memory foam: Wool actively moves moisture away from your skin rather than trapping it.
 It also resists dust mites, mold, and odor naturally.